Growing Angelica

 So, all round it's a good value plant and well worth growing for its versatility - there's a great deal of satisfaction to be had from producing something that most people only buy in shops or see in restaurants - candied angelica.

-Find a shady, sheltered spot for growing angelica - it likes moist soil, so keep it well watered - if you have a pond and can provide shelter, then it would do well there - it is normally found near water in the wild.
+Find a shady, sheltered spot for your angelica - it likes moist soil, so keep it well watered - if you have a pond and can provide shelter, then it would do well there - it is normally found near water in the wild.

 Either sow seeds in the late summer and thin to 6 inches (15cm) then in the second year to 2ft (60cm) then to 5 ft (150cm) or buy plants in autumn or spring and set them five feet apart.